Lou1sM/louismahonville/content/posts/education.md

 - 2016, B.A.
 Maths and Philosophy, Trinity College Dublin (first-class honours)

 - 2014 B.A.
-Maths and Philosophy, Trinity College Dublin, Foundation Scholarship
+Maths and Philosophy, Trinity College Dublin, Non-Foundation Scholarship